 In order to function properly during the day, everyone needs a good night’s sleep.
 For teenagers, that means about nine hours each night – but if you’ve got a growing teen at home, it’s unlikely that he or she is getting close to that amount on a regular basis.
 According to a National Sleep Foundation poll, only about one-fifth of teens (20%) get the recommended amount of sleep each night.

 Adolescence is the culprit when it comes to teens and sleep.
 The body’s internal clock, officially called circadian rhythm, changes when puberty hits.
-Melatonin, the brain hormone associated with sleep, is now secreted later in the evening, so while a younger child naturally falls asleep relatively early, teenagers don’t get tired until several hours later – but they still need a lot of sleep.
+Melatonin, the brain hormone associated with sleep, is now secreted later in the evening, so while a younger child naturally falls asleep relatively early, teenagers don’t get tired until several hours later, but they still need a lot of sleep.
 This becomes a major issue for teens with busy academic and social schedules.
-Having to wake up early in the morning for school can also pose a problem; to accommodate teenage sleep needs, some school districts have begun scheduling class start times an hour or so later.
+Having to wake up early in the morning for school can also pose a problem; to accommodate teenage sleep needs, some school districts have begun scheduling class start times an hour or so later than before.

 Effects of Sleep Deprivation